Supporting characters in Queen's Blade.

 - Bears Are Bad News: Belphe is possessing a teddy bear.

 - Casting Gag: It's not the first time Mitsuo Iwata (Belphe) voice someone who likes to play with fire, or some small fellow who follows another protagonist.

-- Dirty Old Man - Both of them, maybe even more than Setra!
+- Dirty Old Man: Both of them, maybe even more than Setra!

-- Meaningful Name - Both characters are named after Belphegor, one of the seven princes of Hell in Demonology and related with lust, hence why both of them are so perverted.
+- Meaningful Name: Both characters are named after Belphegor, one of the seven princes of Hell in Demonology and related with lust, hence why both of them are so perverted.

-- Playing with Fire
+- Playing with Fire: Belphe can control fire.